ourcodingclub/ourcodingclub.github.io/_posts/2018-10-15-machine-learning.md

 - the very basics of machine learning in `R`
 - implementing a k-nearest neighbour classification algorithm
 - building our own training and test datasets
-- testing and evaluating our knn algorithm using a cross-tabulation
+- testing and evaluating our knn algorithm using cross-tabulation

 However there is still a whole world to explore.
 For those interested in learning more have a look at this [freely available book](https://daviddalpiaz.github.io/r4sl/index.html) on machine learning in R.